vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Runtime Exceptions/NullReferenceException.md

+---
+title: "NullReferenceException"
+description: "A NullReferenceException (NRE) occurs when code tries to access a member of an unassigned variable."
+---

 # NullReferenceException

-A `NullReferenceException` (NRE) occurs when code tries to access members of a variable which has no value assigned.
+A `NullReferenceException` (NRE) occurs when code tries to access a member of an unassigned variable.

 ```nomnoml
 #direction: right